National Unification Council: Establishment

 The National Unification Council was established under the direct oversight of the Office of the President by then-President Lee Teng-hui.
 It first met on 7 October 1990, with 30 members.
 Membership extended to government officials, political party leaders, industrialists, civic leaders, scholars and journalists.
 The National Unification Council held 14 meetings from its founding to 8 April 1999.

 In February 1991, the council drafted the Guidelines for National Unification, which outlined a three-phase approach for Chinese unification.
 The Guidelines called for Beijing to democratize and become more developed as the precondition for serious talks about steps toward eventual integration.
 The guidelines stipulate that "both the mainland and Taiwan areas are parts of Chinese territory.
 Helping to bring about national unification should be the common responsibility of all Chinese people."

-The meaning of "one China" adopted by the "national unification council" on 1 August 1992 says that "both sides of the Taiwan Straits agree that there is only one China.
-However, the two sides of the Straits have different opinions as to the meaning of 'one China'."
-This would later known as the 1992 consensus.
+On 1 August 1992, the NUC passed the "Definition of One China Resolution," stating: "The two sides of the Taiwan Strait uphold the One China principle, but the interpretations of the two sides are different ...
+Our side believes that one China should mean the Republic of China, established in 1912 and existing today, and its sovereignty extends throughout China, but its current governing authority is only over Taiwan, Penghu, Kinmen, and Matzu.
+Admittedly, Taiwan is part of China, but the mainland is also a part of China."
+This would later develop into the 1992 Consensus.